 Through multiple studies, researchers have found that the consumption of Stevia can negatively impact crucial relationships within the body, organ functions, and gut bacteria.

 Sweeteners, like Stevia, taste much sweeter than sugar.
 In fact, they can be hundreds to thousands of times sweeter than sugar.
-With very little calories, sweeteners may seem like a perfect alternative.
+With very few calories, sweeteners may seem like a perfect alternative.
 However, when you taste sweet things, your body naturally prepares to metabolize the compounds that usually accompany them.
 These compounds are not found in Stevia and thus confuses the body, disrupting the predictive relationship.